-Daily average and instantaneous pH trends vary between main stem sites in 2018 (Figures 9 - 13).
+The daily average and instantaneous pH trends vary between main stem sites in 2019 (Figures 9 - 13).
 SV had the most basic pH readings (Figure 9).
-Of the Klamath main stem sites, IG has the most instantaneous exceedances in 2018 to the NCRWQCB Basin Plan water quality objective for the Klamath River.
+Of the Klamath main stem sites, SV has the most instantaneous exceedances in 2019 to the NCRWQCB Basin Plan water quality objective for the Klamath River.